Hawaii Bowl

 The Hawaiʻi Bowl (Note: The bowl name often appears as Hawaii Bowl, without the okina character.) is a college football bowl game that has been played in the Honolulu, Hawaii, area since 2002.
 The game was originally held at Aloha Stadium in Halawa, Hawaii, a suburb of Honolulu, before moving to the Clarence T. C. Ching Athletics Complex in 2022.
 The bowl is one of the post-season contests run by ESPN Events.
-Typically played on or near Christmas Eve, the bowl normally features a team from the Mountain West Conference, playing a team from either the American Athletic Conference or Conference USA.
+Typically played on or near Christmas Eve, the bowl normally features a team from the Mountain West Conference, playing a team from either the American Conference or Conference USA.

-For practical and logistical reasons, the Mountain West Conference's tie-in is automatically allocated to the Hawaii Rainbow Warriors if the team is bowl-eligible, and was not selected to play in a New Year's Six (or previously, BCS) bowl game.
+For practical and logistical reasons, the Mountain West Conference's tie-in is automatically allocated to the Hawaii Rainbow Warriors if the team is bowl-eligible, and was not selected to play in the College Football Playoff (first round and New Year's Six bowl games; or previously, BCS).
 This means that the Rainbow Warriors do not have to travel to the mainland for a bowl game unless it is of significant importance.
-As a result of this practice, the Rainbow Warriors have made the most appearances in the game, at nine.
+As a result of this practice, the Rainbow Warriors have made the most appearances in the game, at ten.

 For the 2021 through 2023 editions, the bowl was sponsored by EasyPost.
 Previous sponsors include ConAgra Foods (2002) and Sheraton Hotels and Resorts Hawaii (2003–2013), and SoFi (2018–2019).
 The 2024 edition had no sponsor.
 On April 24, 2025, it was announced that Sheraton would be returning as the title sponsor of the game.